frank-ventures/TechEd-WeekTwo-Project/README.md

 ### Extra parts

-I laid the structure in HTML and CSS for purchaseable 'upgrades'.

-These will affect the 'coffee beans per second' the user gains.
+I laid the structure in HTML and CSS for purchaseable 'upgrades' which would later affect the 'coffee beans per second' the user gains.

 **Reducing the beans per second**